Skip to main content

 Rule 901:10-5-01 | Complaints.

-(A) A person may submit a complaint to the director of the Ohio department of agriculture related to a concentrated animal feeding facility or to a discharge from an animal feeding operation, as defined in 40 CFR 122.23 (2012).
+(A) A person may submit a complaint to the director regarding a concentrated animal feeding facility or a certified livestock manager.

 (B) The complaint may be made orally or in writing.

-(1) Complaint in writing: If the complaint is made in writing, the person making the complaint must sign and date the complaint.
+(1) Complaint in writing: If the complaint is made in writing, the person making the complaint must sign and date the complaint and provide a return address.
 In addition, the following shall be included:

 (b) A description of the nature of the complaint.

-(2) Oral Complaint: If a complaint is made orally to the director or to one of the director's representatives the following shall be included:
+(2) Oral complaint: If a complaint is made orally to the director, the following shall be included:

 (b) A description of the nature of the complaint.

-(G) If the director determines that any person owning or operating a concentrated animal feeding facility is managing the facility in accordance with a permit currently approved by the director, the person shall be considered in compliance with the state rules.
+(G) If the director determines that any person owning or operating a concentrated animal feeding facility is managing the concentrated animal feeding facility in accordance with a permit currently approved by the director, the person shall be considered in compliance with division 901:10 of the Administrative Code.
 In a private civil action for nuisances involving activities conducted under this chapter, it is an affirmative defense if the person owning, operating or otherwise responsible for or in control of a concentrated animal feeding facility is operating under and in compliance with an approved permit.

 Supplemental Information